 Unfortunately, sales effectiveness seems to be heading in the wrong direction.
 According to a 2016 CSO Insights study on sales performance optimization, the percentage of salespeople making quota stood at 57.1% in 2015, down from 63% in 2012.
 Moreover, just 30% of businesses reported sales teams where 75% or more of their salespeople were meeting quota.

-With this in mind, let’s take a closer look at the top seven elements that damage sales team effectiveness, so that you can take action and improve your win rates.
+With this in mind, let’s take a closer look at the top seven elements that damage sales team effectiveness, as well as sales enablement strategies so that you can take action and improve your win rates.

 1. No Formal Coaching